david-lev/pywa/docs/source/content/handlers/overview.rst

 In order for WhatsApp to send the updates to your server, you need a callback url.

 The callback url must be a public, secure (HTTPS) url that points to your server (or your local machine if you are testing locally).
-You can use a service like `ngrok <https://ngrok.com/>`_ , `localtunnel <https://localtunnel.github.io/www/>`_ or `serveo <https://serveo.net/>`_ to create a secure tunnel to which WhatsApp can send the updates.
+You can use a service like `serveo <https://serveo.net/>`_ or `localtunnel <https://localtunnel.github.io/www/>`_ to create a secure tunnel to which WhatsApp can send the updates.
 These services will give you a public url that points to your machine (where you run the code).

-Here is an example using ngrok (https://ngrok.com/download)
+Here is an example using serveo

-- You will get screen with the public url that points to your machine (The "Forwarding" line)
+- You will get screen with the public url that points to your machine

 .. code-block:: bash

-    ngrok http 8000
+    ssh -R 80:localhost:8080 serveo.net

 Once you have a public url, You need to register it.
 This can be done two ways: